Skip to main content

 Treatment Options for Recurrent Thymoma and Thymic Carcinoma

-Treatment options for recurrent thymoma and thymic carcinoma include the following:
+Treatment options for recurrent thymoma and thymic carcinoma include:

 1. Chemotherapy.